funvill/funvill.github.io/_posts/2010-08-30-twenty-one.md

 ---
-title: Twenty One
+title: "Twenty One"
 date: 2010-08-30 16:18:00
+categories:
+- Dice
+- Gambling
-categories: Dice Gambling Games
+- Games
+slug: twenty-one

 ---

 Twenty one is a dice jeopardy approach game.
 This game is absurdly easy to play but it's a good game to explain what jeopardy approach games are.
 In a jeopardy approach games, the object is most closely approach a goal score without exceeding it.
 This game is also known as Blackjack in the USA, Pontoon in the UK, and Vingt-et-un in France.